PillaiManish/pillaimanish/README.md

 ### About me 🤓

-I am currently in my final year of engineering from Pillai College of Engineering, New Panvel.
-For the past 2 year, I have been working on back-end technologies.
-For around 6 months, I worked with Django which is a Python web framework.
-And after that, I have been working on Laravel, a PHP framework, from making website to building API's.
-I had done hosting a Laravel project which was based on fitness website.
-Even I have done internships on Laravel.
+I have completed my engineering at Pillai College of Engineering, New Panvel.
+For the past 2 years, I have been working on back-end technologies.
+For around 6 months, I worked with Django, which is a Python web framework.
+And after that, I have been working on Laravel, a PHP framework, from making websites to building API's.
+I've even done Laravel internships.

-Apart from this, other things I know are the basic SQL commands and basic Git commands.
+Apart from this, the other things I know are the basic SQL commands and basic Git commands.
+Also, I have knowledge of hosting.

-**Skills:** Laravel | C/C++ | Python
+**Skills:** NodeJs | Laravel | Python

 - ✍️ I am trying to improve my problem solving skills